Job Search Tip of the Week #15 (2017)

-In a study examining the effects of handshakes on hiring decisions, Dr. Greg Stewart and colleagues found that those with firm handshakes tended to be the most hirable.
+In a study examining the effects of handshakes on hiring decisions, Dr. Greg Stewart and colleagues found that candidates with firm handshakes tended to be rated most hirable by interviewers.

 “We probably don’t consciously remember a person’s handshake or whether it was good or bad,” Stewart said, “But the handshake is one of the first nonverbal cues we get about the person’s overall personality, and that impression is what we remember.”

 What Your Handshake Says About You

 Stewart et. al’s results are in accordance with that of an earlier study led by Dr. William F. Chaplin, which found that people with firmer handshakes generally made a better first impression than those with limper ones, and were perceived as having stronger interpersonal skills (i.e., more confident, outgoing, and emotionally expressive).

 Chaplin et. al also observed that men tended to have firmer handshakes than women, which Chaplin theorized may be because women are more timid about firmly shaking hands since traditionally, handshaking is a more masculine activity, and women who challenge female stereotypes often elicit negative evaluations.
 However:

 - Women who shook firmly were evaluated as positively as their male counterparts.
 In fact, Stewart et. al found that women who shook firmly appeared to be more memorable than men with an equally strong handshake, and that, added Stewart, a firm handshake “made a bigger impact on the outcome of the interview for the women than it did for the men.”

 - Women with firm handshakes were perceived as more open to experiences than women with less firm handshakes.
 Interestingly, the opposite was true of men: those with gentler handshakes were deemed more open than those with stronger handshakes.

 It’s important to remember that the handshake involves much more than your hand.